Years ago, my mom shared a brilliant Christmas tradition with me.

 Well bless my heart.
 I guess that was a tough year in the love department!

 We write about all the major things that happened that year and all the things we hope will happen in the following year.
-Then we date it and pack it away with the decorations.
-When we get our ornaments out of the attic the next Christmas, we sit down and read the previous year’s letters.
+Then when we get our ornaments out of the attic the next Christmas, we sit down and read the previous year’s letters.